 Since inception, we have financed operations primarily through sales generated from our customers and sales of equity securities.
-As of January 31, 2022 and April 30, 2021, we had \$204.5 million and \$115.4 million of cash and cash equivalents and \$764.1 million and \$978.0 million of investments, respectively, which were held for working capital purposes.
-In December 2020, we completed our IPO, which resulted in aggregate net proceeds of \$694.6 million, after underwriting discounts and other offering expenses.
-We also received aggregate proceeds of \$150.0 million related to our Concurrent Private Placement and did not pay any underwriting discounts or commissions with respect to the shares that were sold in these private placements.
-Our investments generally consist of high-grade U.S. treasury securities, certificates of deposit, U.S. government agency securities, commercial paper and corporate debt securities.
-We have generated operating losses from our operations as reflected in our accumulated deficit of \$483.0 million as of January 31, 2022.
-We expect to continue to incur operating losses and may generate negative cash flows from operations for the foreseeable future due to the investments we intend to make in our business, and as a result we may require additional capital to execute on our strategic initiatives to grow the business.
+As of July 31, 2022 and April 30, 2022, we had \$221.9 million and \$339.5 million of cash and cash equivalents and \$716.3 million and \$652.7 million of investments, respectively, which were held for working capital purposes.
+Our short-term and long-term investments generally consist of high-grade U.S. treasury securities, certificates of deposit, U.S. government agency securities, commercial paper and corporate debt securities.
+We have generated operating losses from our operations as reflected in our accumulated deficit of \$613.3 million as of July 31, 2022 and negative cash flows from operations.
+We expect to continue to incur operating losses and generate negative cash flows from operations for the foreseeable future due to the investments we intend to make in our business, and as a result we may require additional capital to execute on our strategic initiatives to grow the business.

 We believe that existing cash and cash equivalents and investments will be sufficient to support working capital and capital expenditure requirements for at least the next 12 months.
+We believe we will meet longer-term expected future cash requirements and obligations through a combination of cash flows from operating activities and available cash balances.
 Our principal uses of cash in recent periods have been funding our operations and investing in capital expenditures.
 Our future capital requirements will depend on many factors, including our revenue growth rate, the timing and the amount of cash received from customers, the expansion of sales and marketing activities, the timing and extent of spending to support development efforts, expenses associated with our international expansion, the introduction of C3 AI Software enhancements, and the continuing market adoption of our C3 AI Software.
 In the future, we may enter into arrangements to acquire or invest in complementary businesses, products, and technologies.
 We may be required to seek additional equity or debt financing.
 If we require additional financing, we may not be able to raise such financing on terms acceptable to us or at all.
 If we are unable to raise additional capital or generate cash flows necessary to expand our operations and invest in continued innovation, we may not be able to compete successfully, which would harm our business, results of operations, and financial condition.